Karan-S-Mittal/mysite-django/README.md

 # mysite-django
-The project is follow up of django docs.
-Using django 3 for followup.
+The project contains the polls application from django documentation tutorial.
+Using MARIA DB for database.

 # Install
 ```